ergoserv/handbook/guides/code_style.md

 * Place layout partials to separate directories (e.g. `app/views/layouts/application/`, `app/views/layouts/landing/`, etc).
 * Don't use `()` in views for first-level helpers (e.g. `image_tag 'image.jpg`, `link_to 'Profile', user_path(user)`).
 * Avoid direct calls of object or class methods in views, but if you still need to, then use `()` for arguments (e.g. `User.human_attribute_name(:name)`).
+* Avoid using instance variables (`@var`) in partials.
+Pass local variables to partials from view templates.

 ## References